-New Year is traditionally the time for resolution making – but what if anything will you commit to doing in 2018, and why?
+New Year is traditionally the time for resolution-making – but what, if anything, will you commit to doing in 2018, and why?
 Will you be forsaking cigarettes or cutting out alcohol for Dry January, perhaps you’re one of the thousands of people planning to take part in Veganuary this year?
 While giving up harmful habits can have undeniable health benefits, taking up new things can feel like a much more positive way to step into the New Year.
-So, if you were to make one resolution of something to take up or do more of what would it be?
-Here are three worthwhile suggestions to get you started...
+So, if you were to make New Year’s resolutions of something to take up or do more of what would it be?
+Here are three worthwhile suggestions to get you started…

 Improve your sleep